$49.99 $89.99 Buy It Now

 The sensor in a digital camera is like a canvas where each pixel acts as a brushstroke, combining to form a detailed image.
 The more pixels a sensor has, the higher the resolution and image quality.

-See also Best disposable waterproof digital camera
+See also How to get disposable cameras digital

 Unlocking Creativity